TabbyML/tabby/website/blog/2023-11-13-model-evaluation/index.md

 1. ***Non-trivial code.*** Definitely no more Leetcode-style coding questions!
 The ideal evaluation should target projects with substantial engineering complexity.
 Evidences like lines of code, number of files, or number of contributors could serve as good indicators to estimate the code complexity.

 2. ***Cross-file references.*** This is a key factor to differentiate a more reliable and practical evaluation from something that only scratches the surface of the coding world.
-Engineers do not code in silo, but are greatly encouraged to reuse a function or API implemented in the exising codebase.
+Engineers do not code in silo, but are greatly encouraged to reuse a function or API implemented in the existing codebase.

 3. ***Code completion.*** Code completion is the most widely adopted LLM-powered feature in developer tools.
 Millions of developers worldwide have employed AI code completions in their daily workflow.
-Tabby provide a low-barrier solution in code completion, and is commited to continue improve the end-to-end product quality.
+Tabby provides a low-barrier solution in code completion, and is committed to continue to improve the end-to-end product quality.

 ### ⚖️ Ease and Low-Cost to Run